Suzuki Swift review - MPG, CO2 and running costs

 The only explanation for these ratings must be the relatively small number of Suzuki dealers and repairers, as well as the hassle of sourcing parts for the Swift from Japan if you have an accident.

-Our experts predict the Suzuki Swift range will retain 37-43 per cent of its value after 3 years.
-The best performer is the SZ-T, while the Swift Sport retains around 38 per cent of its value.
-Those figures are similar to those achieved by the Ford Fiesta, although the Fiesta ST is a slightly better performer than the Swift Sport.
+Our experts predict the Suzuki Swift range will retain 46-47 per cent of its value after three years and 36,000-miles of ownership.
+The best performer is the front-wheel-drive SZ5 model, while the Swift Sport isn't quite so strong - holding onto around 38 per cent of its value over the same period.

 In this review